jgrimala/nodejs-chat-app/README.md

   * send messages
   * send geolocation
   * updated of list of users in each room
-  * admin messages when lists f users change
+  * admin messages when lists users change